allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 3. Move on to the "Ground" tab and select what ground scheduling data \(Personnel Commitments\) you want to appear on the report.

-1. In the "Show" area, select whether to even display the "Ground" data at al and whether to label the entire schedule as "SECRET."
+1. In the "Show" area, select whether to even display the "Ground" data at all and whether to label the entire schedule as "SECRET."

 2. Select the squadron\(s\) from which you want personnel commitments to appear.